 - The number of connections needed, and what they’ll be used for

 - A drawing showing the ideal point of connection on the boundary line.
 This must be free of obstructions like trees, bus stops and above or below-ground utility boxes

 - The number of different water fittings (e.g. taps, toilets, showers, appliances)

 It’s not possible to save the form, so make sure you have enough time and all the information you need to hand.
 There are helpful notes on the form to guide you.

 After you apply and pay the upfront fees, we’ll send you a quote within 14 to 28 calendar days.

 Find out how we’ll use the information you provide.

-if you can’t use the online form you can also apply for a quote using our PDF application form.
+If you can’t use the online form you can apply for a quote using our PDF application form.

 Estimating the cost of your new connection

 Charges cover all the work we need to do to lay pipes from our water main up to your property boundary including any activities to ensure safe working in or near a road.
 You’ll need new water pipes installed on your land for us to connect to, so remember to budget for this separately.